dianamikova/business-issue-allocation/report/REPORT.md

 ## Method and Results

+The approach follows the structure of the example project provided for this course (Moëll, 2025).
 Text is encoded using a pretrained sentence transformer model as a frozen feature extractor (Reimers & Gurevych, 2019).
-Two embedding models were compared: `all-mpnet-base-v2`, based on the MPNet architecture (Song et al., 2020), and `all-MiniLM-L6-v2` as a lighter baseline.
+Two embedding models were compared: `all-mpnet-base-v2`, based on the MPNet architecture (Song et al., 2020), and `all-MiniLM-L6-v2`.
 Three classifiers were trained and evaluated on each.

-The approach follows the structure of the example project provided for this course (Moëll, 2025).
+`all-MiniLM-L6-v2` was considered as the primary model due to its fast inference speed, making it attractive for interactive demos.
+However, `all-mpnet-base-v2` was selected based on its stronger performance on the Sentence Embeddings Benchmark, while still being fast enough for real-time use.

 **Embedding model: `sentence-transformers/all-MiniLM-L6-v2`**